Undline/UndChain/readme.md

 In this section I am going to list out the active *bounties* for the UndChain project.
 The Bounty program is meant to not only list what is needed for chain development, but also provide reward structures for each *contract* that is listed.

 One of the ideas I have for UndChain is to make it so that open source software doesn't mean free, which means for everyone not just the project.
-This not only refers to the organization which can receive tokens, nor the chain owner(s) who can collect fees, but also freelance developers who are looking to assist in a project.
+This not only refers to the organization which can receive tokens, nor the Creator(s) who can collect fees, but also freelance developers who are looking to assist in a project.

 UndChain itself has a startup developer fund of 1 million GP as well as 10 million SP.
 UndChain will also use this fund to support new co-chains since new blockchains coming into UndChain help support the eco system and make UndChain better.